NitroHxC/NeonUart/README.md

 # NeonUart

-### What is it?
+## What is it?
-This is my take at developing *yet another* plug-n-play and easy to understand UART protocol.
+This is my take at developing a *(yet another)* plug-n-play and easy to understand UART protocol.

 Usually I find myself in need of a fast implementation just to send small commands between Microcontrollers, and having a simple "drag-n-drop-n-play" library with few API functions for TX and RX some data is of paramount importance.